cjdelisle/cjdns/HACKING.md

       }
     },

+And to start it up (in the debugger):

+    gdb sybilsim -ex 'r < ~/my-cjdns-simulation.json'

 BUG: Sometimes the simulator doesn't really start up correctly!
-If you could figure out what is going wrong, your help would be most appreciated, if not, you can just press ctrl+c and then restart it again and it should start up ok.
+If you could figure out what is going wrong, your help would be most appreciated, if not, you can just quit and then restart it again and it should start up ok.